8 Years Later, I Finally Feel Like I'm Over My Ex

 Advertisement

-Later that year, I went out with someone else — the only other partner I’ve ever had.
-I cared about him deeply and, for the six months that we dated, he made me truly happy.
-Since we broke up, though, a couple of months before the pandemic, I’ve never once thought that we should be a couple again.
-And it wasn’t long before my thoughts went straight back to Matt.

-I kept thinking about Matt throughout the lockdowns and I think we spoke more during those two socially distanced years than in all the years since we’d broken up.
-I mostly initiated every interaction.
-When we were WhatsApping, I felt like I was walking a tightrope on tiptoe: trying to hold his interest while simultaneously trying to hide how much I wanted us to keep talking.
-When I watched Normal People, I saw Matt and me in Connell and Marianne's "will they, won't they?" dynamic.

-"Searching for information or seeking contact only fuels the connection between you and your ex — be it two- or one-sided," Dr. Harris emphasizes.
+"Searching for information or seeking contact only fuels the connection between you and your ex — be it two- or one-sided," Harris emphasises.
 "Try to limit your contact and if this is hard, try to do it gradually but consistently."
-Dr. Harris’ advice for people struggling to move on from an ex includes daily journaling.
+Harris’ advice for people struggling to move on from an ex includes daily journaling.
 "This might help you understand that relationships are not just about the person but how they functioned for you," she explains.
-"It can be transformative to understand [that] our dependency is often based on irrational fears, like being unable to cope on our own."
+"It can be transformative to understand [that] our dependency is often based on irrational fears (like being unable to cope on our own)."

 Advertisement